vacp2p/rfc/content/docs/rfcs/70/README.md

 > Although it is suggested using curve448 for security reasons, the ADKG relies in curve25519.
 One may be tempted to consider modifying the implementation of the authors to use curve448, but they use the Ristretto algorithm (to avoid potential attacks).
 Modifying the implementation would imply more problems since Ristretto cannot be applied to curve448.
 Hence, we should use curve25519 instead of curve448 (it would imply minor changes in our proposal).
+It will require using SHA256 instead of SHA512.
+SHA3 is not supported neither by the Noise Framework nor by the digital signatures involved in the X3DH.

 # Copyright